 There are two cruise ship terminals in Sydney Harbour.
 The main Overseas Passenger Terminal is on Circular Quay’s western side in the historic Rocks and opposite the Sydney Opera House.
 The White Bay Cruise Terminal is near Anzac Bridge and is best accessed from James Craig Road in Rozelle.

-Sydney private transport
+Taxis and private transport

 Taxis and water taxis are a convenient way to get around Sydney.
 Rideshare services also operate in Sydney and include Uber, Ola and Taxify.